Personalised fraud detection

 Network analysis for fraud detection

-Fraud can be viral, spreading directly or indirectly from one fraudster to others.
-Exploiting knowledge about social relations can be useful.
+Fraud can spread directly or indirectly from one fraudster to another.
+Exploiting knowledge about social relations between users/customers can be useful to discover fraud.
 Understanding how such networks of users look and evolve over time is expected to significantly improve fraud detection models.
 We build these networks and extract useful characteristics to produce better fraud forecasts and provide additional insight into how fraud spreads.
 We are here working with insurance fraud data and later on tax avoidance and money laundering data.